Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Because pediatric adrenocortical tumors are almost universally functional, they cause endocrine disturbances, and a diagnosis is usually made 5 to 8 months after the first signs and symptoms emerge.[
+Pediatric adrenocortical tumors are almost universally functional.
+As a result, they cause endocrine disturbances, and a diagnosis is usually made 5 to 8 months after the first signs and symptoms emerge.[

-Because of the hormone hypersecretion, it is possible to establish an endocrine profile for each particular tumor, which may facilitate the evaluation of response to treatment and monitor for tumor recurrence.[
+Because of the hormone hypersecretion, it is possible to establish an endocrine profile for each particular tumor.
+This profile may help evaluate response to treatment and monitor for tumor recurrence.[

 Nonfunctional tumors are rare (<10%) and tend to occur in older children.[